Kachi-Awaji/GIT-intro/Lesson-4.md

 The `git status` command prints a message that will be very confusing at first; will feel like reading Chinese.
 Let's go through it line-by-line.

-The first line of the message says
+- The first line of the message says
 ` On branch master `

 We will talk about branches in more detail in a future lesson.
 But for now, note that all git projects begin on a branch called master.

-The next line says
+- The second line says
 `no commits yet`

 Saving changes to your project on Git is called 'commiting' the changes.
 This messages shows we haven't made any commits to our repository yet.
 When we do make our commit, this will be updated.

-Next, there's a heading
+- Next, there's a heading
 `Untracked files: `
 A short message follows it.
 That will be explained soon.
 For now, notice the three files in our project folder are shown in red.